debops/debops/docs/getting-started.rst

 ``role::kernel_module``
   Main role tag, should be used in the playbook to execute all of the role tasks as well as role dependencies.

-``role::kernel_module:pkgs``
-  Tasks related to system package management like installing or removing packages.